PlanB-Network/bitcoin-educational-content/resources/conference/bitcoin-2014/en.md

 ---
-Name: Bitcoin 2014
+name: Bitcoin 2014
-Description: Here are some recording feature of Bitcoin 2014 conference hold in Amsterdam
+description: Here are some recording feature of Bitcoin 2014 conference hold in Amsterdam

 ---